Barbarian (2022 film): Marketing

+Theatrical release

 Barbarian was originally scheduled to be theatrically released in the United States by 20th Century Studios on August 12, 2022, before being rescheduled to be released on August 31, and later September 9.
 Disney reportedly maintained a theatrical release for Barbarian (as opposed to a streaming release on Hulu) due to strong, positive reception from studio test screenings.

 CinemaBlend and AMC Theatres premiered the film at the 2022 San Diego Comic-Con on July 22, where it garnered positive reactions.
 The film was also screened at the Arrow Video FrightFest on August 29.
 The film was released on October 20, 2022, in Australia, on October 27 in New Zealand, and on October 28 in the United Kingdom.

-In the United States, Barbarian was released on digital download and to stream on HBO Max beginning on October 25.
-It was also released on Star+ in Latin America and on Disney+ as part of the Star content hub in other international territories on October 26, 2022.

-The film was released on Disney+ as part of the Star content hub in the United Kingdom on December 14, 2022.
-A soundtrack album for the film featuring score by Anna Drubich was released by Hollywood Records on December 9, 2022.